ufosc/VisualNovel/README.md

 Review the Bytes of Love Documentation for any information regarding the game's ideas, progress, and next steps.
 For edit access, reach out to Nicolas Valiente for approval; you must request the access in person during Casual Coding sessions.

+**When making a pull request, feel free to ping Nick on the Discord (@barkvader) to let him know a pull request was made.**

 ## License
 [AGPL 2.0](LICENSE.md) <br/>